Warminster Township, Pennsylvania: Transportation

 SEPTA provides train and bus service in Warminster Township.
 The Warminster station serves as the terminus of SEPTA Regional Rail's Warminster Line commuter rail service into Center City Philadelphia.
 SEPTA City Bus Route 22 begins in Warminster and heads south to Olney Transportation Center in North Philadelphia via Willow Grove.
 TMA Bucks operates the Richboro-Warminster Rushbus, which offers peak-hour shuttles between a connection with the Warminster Line train and the Route 22 bus at the Warminster station and certain businesses in Warminster and surrounding areas in Ivyland, Northampton Township, and Richboro.
+Bucks County Transport operates the DART East bus that serves Warminster Township, which runs weekdays along the PA 132 corridor and serves the Warminster station.
 Two cab companies also operate within the township.

 Freight rail service to Warminster Township is provided by the Pennsylvania Northeastern Railroad (which operates along SEPTA trackage) and the New Hope Railroad.
 Both railroads have an interchange point in the township.

 Utilities

 Electricity and natural gas in Warminster Township is provided by PECO Energy Company, a subsidiary of Exelon.
 Trash and recycling collection in Warminster Township is provided under contract by J.P.
 Mascaro & Sons.
 Cable, telephone, and internet service to the area is provided by Xfinity and Verizon.
 Warminster Township is served by area codes 215, 267, and 445.

 Water and sewer service in the township is provided by the Warminster Municipal Authority, which serves 10,300 customers.
 The Warminster Municipal Authority receives water from groundwater wells in the township along with water purchased from the North Wales Water Authority.
 Multiple groundwater wells in the township are contaminated with perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) from the former Naval Air Warfare Center Warminster site, leading to the authority having to close wells to install treatment systems to decontaminate the water.
 The United States Navy paid for the treatment systems for the wells.
 As a result, the Warminster Municipal Authority has increased the amount of water it purchases from the North Wales Water Authority to ensure safe drinking water.